 Capital structure indicates the debt equity mix within the firm.
-I measure capital structure using the debt equity ratio.
+Capital structure is measured byg the debt equity ratio.
 The debt equity ratio of the firm clearly indicates the capital structure of the firm.
 While a debt equity ratio of 0 indicates an all equity firm, a debt to equity ratio of 1 would indicate a proportionate investment in debt and equity.
 A debt to equity ratio larger than 1 would indicate a firm opting for more debt compared to its equity.
-I measure the debt to equity ratio as shown in Bhandari (1988).
+The debt to equity ratio is measured as shown in Bhandari (1988).